jruels/gh-auto-infra/labs/gh-actions/index.md

 ### Part 1: Initial Setup and Configuration

-#### Generate AWS Access Keys
+#### Refresh AWS Access Keys
-- Log into AWS Console
-- Go to IAM → Users → Your User
-- Click "Security credentials" tab
-- Click "Create access key"
+- Return to the AWS access portal
+- Refresh the page
-- Save both the Access Key ID and Secret Access Key
+- Copy the updated Access keys

 #### Fork the Repository
 - Go to the repository page